rocky-linux/documentation/docs/books/learning_bash/05-tests.md

 Example:

 ```
-$ expr 2 + 2
+expr 2 + 2
 4
 ```

 !!!
 Warning

-    Be careful to surround the operation sign with a space, you will get an error message if you forget.
+    Be careful to surround the operation sign with a space.
+You will get an error message if you forget.
     In the case of a multiplication, the wildcard character `*` is preceded by `\` to avoid a wrong interpretation.

 | Option | Observation            |